 About the Artists

-Emily Rose Simons is a London-born, New York dwelling musical theater and comedy writer and performer.
+Emily Rose Simons (Writer and Performer) is a London-born, New York dwelling musical theater and comedy writer and performer.
 Selected Composer-Lyricist credits include: Confessions of A Rabbi’s Daughter (Edinburgh Fringe, Off-West-End, UK Regional Tour), The Shakespeare Hostel (Selected to be developed at Catwalk Artist Residency), “My Mum” (Performed in William Finn’s Songs by Ridiculously Talented Composers and Lyricists You Probably Don’t Know But Should at Barrington Stage), Emily Rose Needs A Visa.
 The Cabaret.
 (The Tank) and The Internationals (International House).
 Select Composer credits include: Find The Golden Bird (Thespis Theatre Festival, NYC), Julie (Tristan Bates Theatre, Off-West-End), and “Far From Heaven” from Half Way There(Finalist in the Styles and Drewe Songwriting Competition, Garrick Theater, West End).
 Emily Rose received a BA in Music and an MA in Composition from the University of Bristol and an MFA from the Graduate Musical Theatre Writing Program, Tisch, NYU.